Our actions matter and the smallest most inconsequential daily actions add up to a lifetime of impact.

 I was also able to spend time with the people who live and work on the estates.
 The children were especially enthusiastic to share their stories with me.
 They told me about the school they attend and their plans for the future.
 The school, and the polytechnic that many of the young children I met will progress to, are supported by the Fair Trade premium.
 This is an extra payment earned from the tea, which is managed by a local committee and invested in services and infrastructure to support the community.
 It was obvious from the big smiles on the children’s faces that they are directly benefitting from the Fairtrade premium.
 And the benefits to the community go far beyond education.
 The Fairtrade premium also funds healthcare and ensures good living conditions for the estate workers and their families.
 Seeing this first-hand means that I can now wholeheartedly recommend that anyone and everyone who buys tea should consider Fairtrade products if they can afford them.

 My visit to the tea estates of India gave me a real appreciation just how much of a difference buying Fairtrade can make, both to the quality and sustainability of the product and to the lives of the people working hard to produce the leaves essential for our daily cup of tea.
-Knowing that the extra few pennies we spend on tea are being so well used on the other side of the world, So now I am happy and our decision to use Clipper as the school’s tea supplier means that every cup of tea we drink is supporting the soil the tea is grown in, supporting the families and people that pick and tend the plantations.
+Knowing that the extra few pennies we spend on tea are being so well used on the other side of the world, So now I am happy and our decision to use Clipper as the school’s tea supplier means that every cup of tea we drink and every time I use the tea as an ingredient, we are also supporting the soil the tea is grown in, supporting the families and people that pick and tend the plantations.

 Find out more about Clipper teas: http://www.clipper-teas.com/